rustybird/qubes-app-split-browser/README.md

 Bookmarks are stored in a text file, `~/.local/share/split-browser/bookmarks.tsv`.
 Each line consists of a timestamp, URL, and title, separated by tabs.

 To reduce attack surface, only printable ASCII characters are allowed by default.
-This can be broadened to UTF-8 by symlinking `/etc/split-browser/20-utf-8.bash.EXAMPLE` without the `.EXAMPLE` suffix, either into the same directory (which will apply to _all_ persistent VMs based on the TemplateVM), or into `/usr/local/etc/split-browser/` on a _specific_ persistent VM.
+This can be broadened to UTF-8: Symlink `[/usr/local]/etc/split-browser/20-utf-8.bash.EXAMPLE` without the `.EXAMPLE` suffix.

 ## Logins